Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/validations.md

 * VR.152 is not fully implemented.
 Right now we only validate that it is filled with something
 * VR.679 is not fully implemented.
 For now it verifies that the charge exist, not checking that the linked period is within the charge's validity period
 * VR.902 is temporary and will be changed once update and stop functionality has been implemented.

+* N/A Means the validation rule is not applicable to that subdomain